SemBioProcess/SemGen/README.md

 The Extractor tool provides ways to decompose SemSim models into submodels.
 This decomposition process is useful if you want to "carve out" a smaller portion of a given model in order to remove extraneous model features.

+Below is an step-by-step example of an extraction:

-1. Simply load a model and select one or more nodes you would like to extract by left-clicking.
+1. Load a model and select one or more nodes you would like to extract by left-clicking.
 Multiple nodes can be selected by control+click (command+click on Mac), or by toggling *selection* in the top right corner.
 2. Right-click one of the selected nodes and click *Extract Selected*.
 In case you want to extract the majority of the model, it may be more convenient to select the nodes you do not wish to save in the extraction, and click *Extract Unselected*. ![](https://i.imgur.com/vEywONu.png)
 3. Enter a new name for the extracted nodes, and the newly extracted nodes will appear in SemGen. ![](https://i.imgur.com/Be6RSn8.png) ![](https://i.imgur.com/zSZzVqE.png)
 4. Extraction can also be performed on submodel and PhysioMap nodes. ![](https://i.imgur.com/J5nd49p.png) ![](https://i.imgur.com/pLFiGNc.png)